-The department strongly encourages students to study abroad.
-In collaboration with the Center for International Education, we offer short-term summer study abroad options in Canada, France, Italy, and Spain.
+The department strongly encourages students in our language programs to study abroad.
+In collaboration with the Center for International Education, we offer short-term, faculty-led summer study abroad options in Canada, Costa Rica, Italy, and Spain.
 Through the Center for International Education’s study abroad office, students can find other programs to study abroad for a summer, semester, or a full year in many different countries in Europe, the Americas, Africa, and Asia.
-For more information, contact the Center for International Education.

 Language clubs: the department of foreign languages sponsors a French Club, an Italian Club and a Spanish Club.
 The clubs are always seeking new members and students interested in leadership positions in the clubs.
 Each club organizes social and cultural activities on and off campus, including movie nights, dinners, and trips to museums.
 Join the email list of the French Club, Italian Club or Spanish Club to receive announcements about meetings and events.
-Click here to join a mailing list or to find us on Facebook.
+Join a mainling list or find us on Facebook.

 Department Events: The department organizes events such as guest speakers, movie nights, and parties.
 We regularly organize a party at the end of each semester for all of the students, faculty, and friends of the programs to celebrate and socialize.
-In early December, we host a Holiday Party and in early May, the Spring Fling.
-The Spring Fling is also an awards dinner where outstanding students in the Spanish major and in the minor programs are recognized for their hard work.
-Awards are given for Academic Excellence, Academic Achievement, and Service to the Department.
+In early December, we host a holiday party and in early May, the Spring Fling.
+The Spring Fling is also an awards dinner where outstanding students in the Spanish major and minor programs are recognized for their hard work.
+Awards are given for academic excellence, academic achievement, and service to the department.

 Lingua Franca Newsletter: The department publishes a newsletter each semester to keep students informed of departmental events and larger issues related to foreign languages.
 Students are invited to contribute articles or ideas for articles.
 You can find out more and read back issues of the Lingua Franca newsletter online.